The Do’s of Raising bilingual kids The Do's of Raising bilingual kids | Miss Panda Chinese

 We will also make some juice and taste a piece of each fruit.
 This messy fun uses the five senses to really make the learning stick.
 While we are learning the name of the fruit, we are experiencing its taste and smell, the texture of its peels, the color of the fruit inside and out, and its weight, shape, and size.

 And there is more.
 We will have a fruit race.
-We will roll each fruit and see which one rolls the fastest.
+How about rolling each fruit and see which one rolls the fastest?
 We will also read stories about fruit.
 Woo-hoo, what an exciting learning theme!
-Do you think your child will come back for more target language “playing” tomorrow?
+Do you think your child will return for more target language “play” the next day?

 Note: